What's on the GMAT®: The Complete Topic List

 - Logic-based — These are newer to the Focus Edition.
 They present real-world scenarios (like scheduling constraints or conditional rules) with little or no computation.
 The skill is tracking multiple conditions carefully.

 For both types, scratch work habits matter enormously.
-The most common mistake is not a knowledge gap — it is losing track of a constraint or a sign somewhere on your scratch pad.
+The most common mistake isn't a knowledge gap — it's losing track of a constraint or a sign somewhere on your scratch pad.

 Integrated Reasoning

 Integrated Reasoning questions combine quantitative and verbal skills.
-There is no new content — just new question formats.
-Once you learn the four formats and have solid Quant and Verbal foundations, you have what you need.
+There's no new content — just new question formats.
+Once you learn the four formats and have solid Quant and Verbal foundations, you've what you need.

 Here are the four formats: